kylpo/react-playbook/deep-dives/shouldComponentUpdate.md

 # nothing after setState
 ```

 Yes, the control above shows that `PureComponent` does indeed work as expected when there are no children.
-Note that this `PureComponent` does have *subcomponents* in its render, but does not have *children* passed in via the parent (neat, this exploration helped me understand the distinction between *children* and *subcomponents*!).
-Still a bummer that we can not benefit from `PureComponent`s with children though.
+Note that this `PureComponent` does have *subcomponents* in its render, but does not have *children* passed in via the parent.

+(Neat, this exploration helped me identify a distinction between *children* and *subcomponents*!
+Children of my component are passed in by my parent (they exist inside my parent’s render).
+Subcomponents exist in **my** render.)

+Still a bummer that we can not benefit from `PureComponent`s with `children` though.

 > New rule: Never `PureComponent` a component with a `children` prop. `PureComponent`s with *subcomponents* in their render are still OK though.